oocular/ready/docs/holoscan/apis.md

 ## Real-time AI segmentation
 * Run app using your own repository in `dev_container` of clara-agx
 ```
+#TODO: add model,path,name to config files and refactor script to pass such values to avoid long arguments inputs!

 cd /workspace/volumes/ready/src/ready/apis/holoscan/ready/python

 ## novel